-Anyone who, like Hattan, is interested in the contiguous relationships that characterise a space, is a topologist.
-The fact that an owl, of all things, flies towards him and raises the irritating question of proximity (who can now say 'vous êtes chez moi?') will not be a surprise to those familiar with the history of topology, for it was none other than Leonhard Euler (the German word for owl is 'Eule') who solved the problem of the seven bridges of Königsberg, one of the first results in the mathematical discipline then called analysus situs and now called topology.
+Topologies.
+Anyone interested in the contiguous relationships that characterize a space (as Hattan is) is a topologist.
+The fact that an owl, of all things, flies toward him and raises the irritating question of proximity (who can now say "vous êtes chez moi?") will not be a surprise to anyone who is at all interested in the history of topology, for it was none other than Leonhard Euler (the German word for owl is Eule) who solved the problem of the seven bridges of Königsberg, one of the first results in the mathematical discipline then called "analysus situs" and now called "topology."
 Surely, nobody will want to attribute this connection simply to the whim of a bird (or to the person who gave it such a euphonious name) as soon as it becomes clear that Hattan, in his explorations of contiguities, was faced with a problem like that of the old Königsbergers, who tried to figure out why it was impossible to cross the city's seven bridges and return to one's starting point without crossing any bridge twice.
 A similar task, also consisting of not going down the same path twice, confronted Hattan after he broke into a dilapidated building outside Paris.
-He found all the apartment doors bricked up but could still move around between the apartments through various holes made by the deconstruction workers.
-The path from one interior to the next, the unexpected rediscovery of the stairwell, then the return into another interior that seemed to have turned away from the outside world forever - the camera moves through deserted rooms containing the scattered remnants of an abruptly abandoned life, follows a path from one interior to the next, and finally escapes into the open, finding refuge on the roof.
-During this trip into the underworld of a housing project high above street level, we are ourselves gazing into the interior of a box that can only be peered into through a small opening.
-Not only is the principle of unexpected contiguity ('Vous êtes chez moi!') thus expressed in having radically different things beside each other in the narrowest possible space, mostly only separated by a thin wall; the opposite case is no less surprising, when we intrude into the adjacent space only to be met by our own intrusion again, as in a dream - that is, we always remain outside, no matter how we try to get inside.
-An emblem of this contiguous relationship, in which it is impossible to arrive 'chez eux' because we are met again and again by a new barrier or wrapper, is How Big Is Big (The Chinese Box) from 1998: a peephole is installed in a box; whoever looks through it sees another box deep inside the first.
+He found all the apartment doors bricked up but could still move around between the apartments through various holes made during construction work.
+The path from one interior to the next, the unexpected rediscovery of the stairwell, then the return into another interior that seemed to have turned away from the outside world forever - the camera moves through deserted rooms containing the scattered remnants of an abruptly abandoned life, follows a path from one interior to the next, and finally escapes into the open after all, finding refuge on the roof.
+During this trip into the underworld of a housing project that soars over the street, we are ourselves gazing into the interior of a box that can only be seen into through a small opening.
+Not only is the principle of unexpected contiguity ("Vous êtes chez moi!") thus expressed in having radically different things beside each other in the narrowest possible space, mostly only separated by a thin wall; the opposite case is no less surprising, when we intrude into the adjacent space only to be met by our own intrusion again, as in a dream - that is, we always remain outside, no matter how we try to get inside.
+An emblem of this contiguous relationship, in which it is impossible to arrive "chez eux" because we are met again and again by a new barrier or wrapper, is "Chinese Box": a peephole is installed in a box; whoever looks through it sees another box deep inside the first.
 This can also be seen in the formal construction of Hattan's installation in Sélestat.
 The boxes and cartons are built into and on top of each other; they are nested one in another; they are unfolded into surfaces for projections or pushed together to form bunks.
-The observer keeps entering an intermediate space where the contiguity of two places can be approached and experienced, either for the first time or in a surprising way - not least the contiguity of the exhibition and storage spaces in Sélestat.
+The observer keeps entering an intermediate space where the contiguity of two places can be approached and experienced, either for the first time or in a surprising way not least the contiguity of the exhibition and storage spaces in Sélestat.
 But how does one move in this in-between?